spacemossman/CS30-major-project/proposal.md

 - objects can be picked up and viewed in the inverntory
 - objects can then be combined, viewed and used in the inventory
 - sound and ambiance
-- two npcs to talk to (a nurse and a kid)
 - change in scenery and object descirptions when pill is taken
-- small puzzle to get out of the third room by exploring and talking to npcs
+- small puzzle to get out of the room by exploring

 ## nice to have list
 - a cutscne at the beginning of the game